19 February, 2016

 And thus, once, long ago, in a mystical land known as Alpena, Michigan, several very magical things occurred that I shall never forget as long as I live.

-- There some seriously eccentric adventures all in a very sketchy white van called “The Deer Slayer”
+- There were some eccentric adventures—which all took place in a very sketchy white van called “The Deer Slayer”

-- I went to some seriously peculiar social events (a few of which included babies in bars)
+- I went to some peculiar social events (a few of which included babies in bars)

 - I learned all about running a theatre.